direct-code-execution/ns-3-dce/doc/source/dce-kernel.rst

 To use this kernel you should:

 1. configure DCE in order to compile using the includes under **sim** directories to have the good interfaces between DCE and the kernel.
-For this you should give to the waf configure the path to the **ns-3-linux** directory ie:
+For this you should give to the waf configure the path to the **ns-3-linux** directory i.e.:

 ::